sxypanthr/GitFundamentals/commands/Remote.md

 ```
 ### Removing a remote

-A remote can be removed with the 'git remote remove' command, followed by the name of the remote.
+A remote can be removed with the `git remote remove` command, followed by the name of the remote.

 ```
 git remote remove origin